milkorodriguez/astro-paper/src/data/blog/distance_20250805_b82f29_FIXED.md

+---
+title: "Distance and Disconnection"
+description: "A post about the metaphorical and literal senses of distance."
+pubDatetime: 2025-08-06T14:53:43.332860Z
+tags: ["reflection", "distance"]
+---

 # Social Distancing Simulator: See How Your Choices Change an Outbreak

 **Title:** *When Pixels Teach Prevention: Why This Simulator Goes Viral*